FE-Combo/reaux-next/README.md

 - utils：工具库

 ## Attentions
-- tsconfig.json target must be `"esnext"` & lib must within `"next"`, otherwise cause by:
+- tsconfig.json target must be `"esnext"` & lib must within `"esnext"`, otherwise cause by:
     - `@loading`can't be monitor in useSelector
     - function `start` is not executed in client